robertwenner/comics/doc/metadata.md

 The `published.where` field tells where the comic is published.
-It allows keeping all your comics in one folder, but still excluding some from your web page, for example, if they were magazine contributions. "web" is a special location indicating your web site.
+It allows keeping all your comics in one folder, but still excluding some from your web page, for example, if they were magazine contributions. "web" is a special location indicating your website.
 Besides that, you can use any names you like.
 In particular, this should *not* be a domain name for a web comic, as you'd probably need a different one for each language.
 Just use something like "web" or "that cool magazine" or "my buddy's web page".